 These fact sheets summarise the results from the June 2020 Annual Census of ECE services.
 They provide snapshots of a sector-wide statistical summary of key aspects of the early childhood education sector.

-Author(s): Education Data and Knowledge, Ministry of Education.
+Author(s): Evidence Data and Knowledge, Ministry of Education.

 Date Published: February 2021

 The Early Childhood Education (ECE) census is administered every year and provides a snapshot of high level statistics for ECE in New Zealand.
 Data captured is for a one week period, typically the last week in June and includes information about the services, enrolment/attendance numbers, teaching staff, and the use of languages.

 The 2020 ECE census week was June 22 to 28.

 - There were 190,348 enrolments at licensed early learning services during the 2020 ECE Census week, a 4% decrease from 2019 (198,923 enrolments).

 - The total proportion of all children in New Zealand aged 0-4 years old who attended a licensed early learning service during the 2020 ECE Census week was 60.7% (down from 63.9% in 2019).
 This includes 91.5% of 4-year olds (down from 94.2% in 2019) and 86.2% of 3-year olds (down from 89.8% in 2019).

 - Te Kura (formerly known as The Correspondence School) is the only licensed early learning service type to have seen an increase in enrolments between the 2019 and 2020 ECE Census.
 There were 333 children enrolled in early learning at Te Kura in 2020, up 21 from 2019.

 - The total number of licensed early learning services has increased to 4,662 services, up 0.2% from the 4,653 services reported in the 2019 ECE Census.